grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Migrate from classic histograms

-It is possible to keep the custom bucket definition of a classic histogram and add native histogram buckets at the same time.
-This can ease the migration process, which can look like this in general:
+To ease the migration process, you can keep the custom bucket definition of a classic histogram and add native histogram buckets at the same time.

 1. Add the native histogram definition to an existing histogram in the instrumentation.
-1. If the existing histogram did not have buckets defined, add the default buckets to keep the classic histogram.
+1. If the existing histogram doesn't have buckets defined, add the default buckets to keep the classic histogram.

    Code examples with both classic and native histogram defined for the same metric: